-The proposed alternative for habitat protection through land acquisition contribution (fee simple purchase) is estimated at \$206,450.
+The selected alternative for habitat protection through land acquisition contribution (fee simple purchase) is estimated at \$206,450.
 This amount would be a contribution of approximately 21% towards the total purchase price; thus meeting the criteria of leveraging funds.

 Table 4.7.
-Evaluation of Merrick Creek Conservation Alternative.
+Evaluation of Merrick Creek Conservation.

-Alternative #7: Merrick Creek Conservation (Preferred) Restoration Criteria Rationale (Y/N for eligibility criteria; H/M/L for evaluation criteria) Meets restoration goals and Y; Project would contribute to the avoided conversion of ~250 objectives effectively: acres and 2.5 miles of buffer along Merrick Creek Delivers benefits cost-effectively: Y; Cost effective relative to the resource and service losses and expected benefit.
+Alternative #7: Merrick Creek Conservation (Selected) Restoration Criteria Rationale (Y/N for eligibility criteria; H/M/L for evaluation criteria) Meets restoration goals and objectives effectively: Y; Project would contribute to the avoided conversion of ~250 acres and 2.5 miles of buffer along Merrick Creek Delivers benefits cost-effectively: Y; Cost effective relative to the resource and service losses and expected benefit.
 Reasonable cost/acre estimate for land protection.
-High probability of success: Y; Proven approach, project proponent with prior demonstrated Dunal day was a samula was alkay Success.
+High probability of success: Y; Proven approach, project proponent with prior demonstrated success.
 Provides measurable results: Y; Would contribute to the protection in perpetuity of ~250 acres of priority wetland habitat.
-(Fee simple purchase contribution) Avoids collateral injury to natural Y; Poses no long term or indirect impacts to injured or other resources: natural resources.
-Ensures protection of human Y; Poses no unacceptable risks to public health and safety health and safety: 1, 1 oses no unacceptable fisks to public health and safety Is not otherwise required: Y; Project is not mandated by other policies, statutory or legal requirements.
-Compatible with the remediation Y; Does not impact anticipated or planned remedial actions at process: the Site.
+(Fee simple purchase contribution) Avoids collateral injury to natural resources: Y; Poses no long term or indirect impacts to injured or other natural resources.
+Ensures protection of human health and safety: Y; Poses no unacceptable risks to public health and safety Is not otherwise required: Y; Project is not mandated by other policies, statutory or legal requirements.
+Compatible with the remediation process: Y; Does not impact anticipated or planned remedial actions at the Site.
 Proximity to Site: H; The tract is one stream-mile upstream from the confluence of Merrick Creek and the Northeast Cape Fear River and is ~16 miles as the crow flies from the Site.
 Relationship to injured resources: H; Benthic and aquatic resources dependent upon the integrity of the existing tidal freshwater marsh and swamp forest would be protected.
 Based on the proximity to the Site and salinity conditions, there is good nexus to the injured benthic community.
-Similarity of habitat functions / M; Like wetlands present at the Site, protection of tidal ecosystem services benefited: freshwater wetlands along the lower Black River will provide nutrient uptake, runoff filtration, thermal regulation, bank stability and input for aquatic food webs.
+Similarity of habitat functions / ecosystem services benefited: M; Like wetlands present at the Site, protection of tidal freshwater wetlands along the lower Black River will provide nutrient uptake, runoff filtration, thermal regulation, bank stability and input for aquatic food webs.
 These riparian wetlands will enhance fisheries productivity.
-More than one natural resource H; Project would connect to a broader landscape of conservation and/or service: lands and support floodplain resiliency.
-The mature tidal cypress-gum swamp forest supports a vibrant benthic and finfish D C 1 C''. community.
+More than one natural resource and/or service: H; Project would connect to a broader landscape of conservation lands and support floodplain resiliency.
+The mature tidal cypress-gum swamp forest supports a vibrant benthic and finfish community.
 Degree of resource benefit: M; There is an existing threat of habitat conversion due to logging of the mature forest community onsite, and protection will secure ecosystem services.
 Landowner plans sale in 2020 if not conserved prior to then.

-Conservation significance: H; The proposed conservation tract lies entirely within the Natural Heritage Program's exceptionally significant Northeast Cape Fear Floodplain Natural Area.
+Conservation significance: H; The conservation tract lies entirely within the Natural Heritage Program's exceptionally significant Northeast Cape Fear Floodplain Natural Area.
 Several rare plant species found onsite.
 High level of conversion pressure.
-Advanced level of planning / H; The existing landowner is willing to sell the property to the development: project sponsor at a bargain sale based on the completed appraisal of the site.
+Advanced level of planning / development: H; The existing landowner is willing to sell the property to the project sponsor at a bargain sale based on the completed appraisal of the site.
 Leverage: H; Leveraging funds, partnerships, and services.
-Complimentary to existing plans / H; The proposed protection/restoration of tidal freshwater goals: habitat benefits anadromous fish and prey species is an identified priority in multiple state and federal plans.
+Complimentary to existing plans / goals: H; The protection/restoration of tidal freshwater habitat benefits anadromous fish and prey species is an identified priority in multiple state and federal plans.

-4.8 Alternative 8: Moze Heritage Site Tidal Restoration (Preferred)
+4.8 Alternative 8: Moze Heritage Site Tidal Restoration (Selected)